 Wraparound labels are flexible labels that are applied in a way that completely encircles the perimeter of a container.
-These labels are preprinted and usually applied on a production line following filling and capping.
+These labels are preprinted and usually applied on a production line following the filling and capping processes.
 They are used almost exclusively with round packaging, including both large and single-serve bottles and jars.
-They are applied to containers that have usually been designed specifically for the purpose, with designated flat areas that allow the labels to sit evenly on the surface.
+They are also sometimes applied to containers that have usually been designed specifically for the purpose, with designated flat areas that allow the labels to sit evenly on the surface.

-Wraparound labels, since they extend around the entire perimeter of container, offer brand owners extensive “real estate” for branding of their products, enabling them to include graphic visual images as well as words.
+Wraparound labels, since they extend around the entire perimeter of the container, offer brand owners extensive “real estate” for branding of their products, helping to enable them to include graphic visual images as well as words.
 This makes them popular for use with brand-sensitive products, from soft drinks to milk and other consumer beverages.

-When wraparound labels are marked with production or required regulatory codes and expiry dates, these marks are applied using CIJ (Continuous Inkjet) or laser marking systems following label application.
+When wraparound labels are marked with production or required regulatory codes and expiry dates, these marks are often applied using continuous inkjet (CIJ) or laser marking systems following the label application.

 The most common use of the loose format wraparound label is on both large and single-serve bottles of drinking water and soft drinks.
 This makes the packaging of these very price-sensitive beverages economical, since the brand owner can use a standard bottle for all varieties of a beverage, relying on the label to carry all branding and required information.
 The labels themselves also benefit packagers by being very cost-effective, utilizing printing on a low-quality plastic film, and a limited amount of adhesive at the seam.